turbot/tailpipe-docs/docs/query/snapshots.md

 ## Saving Snapshots to Local Files

-Turbot Pipes makes it easy to save and share your snapshots, however it is not strictly required;  You can save and view snapshots using only the CLI.
+Turbot Pipes makes it easy to save and share your snapshots, but you can also save and view snapshots using only the CLI.

 You can specify a local path in the `--snapshot-location` argument or `TAILPIPE_SNAPSHOT_LOCATION` environment variable to save your snapshots to a directory in your filesystem: